Video Conferencing in Telemedicine. Start Providing Consultations Online

 Learn how to become a mobile doctor and why you should start providing online medical consultations via video to your patients.

-If you are reading this guide, chances are you already know something about video medical consultations (a.k.a. telehealth).
+If you are reading this guide, chances are you already know something about video conferencing in telemedicine (a.k.a. telehealth).
 Or at least you’ve heard the term ‘mobile doctor’.
 A lot has been written about them.
 Many countries have already implemented telehealth services as part of their national healthcare systems.
 A lot of private clinics are choosing to go down that route as well.

 There are many reasons for this – people save time on traveling, resources are more efficiently used, administration is easier.
 Most recently, telehealth has been a strong helping hand in the pandemic situation.

 But you have already heard this before, haven’t you?
 Yes – online video services have become really popular and everyone seems to be talking about them.
 But consultations in the healthcare area are special and there are serious reasons why they are so important – for you and for your patients.